Drakkhen: Reception

 Drakkhen was a commercial success, with sales of more than 350,000 units.

-In the May 1990 edition of Games International, Mike Siggins noted the new-at-the-time open sandbox design, where players could wander in any direction, seeking adventure.
+In the May 1990 edition of Games International, Mike Siggins noted the open sandbox design, where players could wander in any direction, seeking adventure.
 However, Siggins was peeved by "the regular use of problems and puzzles to impede progress."
 He liked the "well-done" documentation, and admired the graphics.
 He concluded by giving the game an average score of 7 out of 10, although he gave the graphics an excellent rating of 9 out of 10, saying, "These games are really fantasy wargames rather than true role-playing exercises but Drakkhen at least pushes the standard out a little further and makes for a tough game with plenty of scope, graced with those remarkable Infogrames graphics."

 In the August 1990 edition of Dragon (Issue #160), Hartley, Patricia, and Kirk Lesser admired the Amiga versions's "amazing graphics, enthralling music, and incredible game environment", but admitted that it was "one of the toughest fantasy adventure games for a novice to survive that we've yet encountered."
 They gave the game an excellent rating of 4½ out of 5, saying, "If you are easily put off by frustration, avoid this adventure.
 But if a challenge is your desire, and if superb animation and plot are what you want, Drakkhen is for you [...]
 Drakkhen offers a high dollar-to-entertainment ratio and provides gamers with a chance to experience gaming originality, new programming techniques, and superb sound and music enhancements."

 Editor Paul Rand of Computer and Video Game Magazine gave the original versions 83 out of 100, praising the music and graphics, but finding the value of the game to be lukewarm.
 He was also impressed by the imaginative creatures and the sense of terror some enemies caused him.

 Nintendo Power gave the SNES version a mixed, aggregate score of 3.1 out of 5 stars.
 Super Gamer reviewed the SNES Version and gave an overall score of 84% writing: "The perspective is unusual for an RPG; a fast-scrolling 3-D landscape heavily populated with well-drawn monsters.
 Imaginative and unusual this is a decent introduction to RPGs."
 Retrospective reception of the SNES version has been very mixed, with many YouTubers and bloggers calling it confusing and "unplayable" by modern standards, while others find it appealing for its experimental nature; openness-to-interpretation, unintentionally-cryptic story; and intense absurdities.